OFDataCommittee/OFMLHackathon/doc/examples/python_api_examples.rst

 Python
 ******

-In this section, examples are presented using the SILC Python API to interact with the RedisAI tensor, model, and script data types.
-Additionally, an example of utilizing the SILC ``DataSet`` API is also provided.
+In this section, examples are presented using the SmartRedis Python API to interact with the RedisAI tensor, model, and script data types.
+Additionally, an example of utilizing the SmartRedis ``DataSet`` API is also provided.

 .. note::